joserick/laravel-livewire-discover/README.md

 php artisan make:livewire-discover Auth\\RegisterAdmin
 php artisan make:livewire-discover auth.register-admin
 ```
+Also if you don't want it to constantly ask you which prefix to select you can pass it directly with the `--prefix` attribute
 ## Migration to v1
 ### Attributes Reversed
 Replace `Livewire::discover` for `Livewire::componentNamespace` since the attributes in v1 are reversed but the `componentNamespace` function maintains the structure of previous versions.